 Let’s look at 3 Ways to Increase Clients

 Old Fashioned Marketing

-Consumers have relied on word of mouth recommendations for centuries.
-While they may look for recommendations online now too, it’s still technically word of mouth.
+Consumers have relied on word-of-mouth recommendations for centuries.
+While they may look for recommendations online now, it’s still technically word of mouth.
 It’s a proven technique for introducing yourself to new customers and consistently increasing your client base.

-Whether you are local or online based, interviews offer you a personalized chance to introduce yourself to your audience.
-The purpose of the interview is to help potential customers learn more about you, your business practices, what you sell or do, what makes you different and why they should shop now.
+Whether local or online, interviews offer a personalized chance to introduce yourself to your audience.
+The interview aims to help potential customers learn more about you, your business practices, what you sell or do, what makes you different, and why they should shop now.

 Getting interviews isn’t as hard as you might think.
 You have several options to choose from, including:

 The first two are best for local entrepreneurs.
 Whether local or not, you can benefit from the other four.
 Don’t be afraid to contact editors and site owners to ask if they’d be willing to interview you.
 Some will likely say no. If you choose your outlet carefully, they will likely say yes.
 For best results, only contact people with a history of interviewing entrepreneurs or small business owners.

 A couple of fabulous examples in the online world?
 Ali Brown, of course!
 She does a fabulous job with interviews.
 Her Glambition Radio has been a great success, and she has leveraged her knowledge and success and focused on promoting women entrepreneurs.
 Another great example would be Marie Forleo.
 Her format is edgy, entertaining, and fast-paced, but so on target.